Acrith/work-copilot/README.md

 Typical behavior:

 - read-only tools are allowed
-- write/update tools ask for approval in terminal CLI modes
+- write/update tools ask for approval
-- bash/exec tools ask for approval in terminal CLI modes
+- bash/exec tools ask for approval
-- Textual mode denies approval requests safely until a real TUI approval flow exists
 - sensitive/protected paths are denied
-- session-level approvals can be granted interactively in terminal CLI mode
+- session-level tool approvals can be granted interactively
+- session-level path approvals can be granted when a path is available
+- terminal CLI modes use terminal approval prompts
+- Textual mode uses the full-screen Textual approval screen

 ## Run logging